 - Future Value = FV (B5, B6, B7, B8)

-This excel illustration can be used in google sheets as well.
+Use this Excel illustration in Google Sheets as well.
 We just need to be clear about the functions and the input.

-This has been a guide to a Future Value formula.
-Here we discuss its uses along with practical examples.
-We also provide you with Future Value Calculator with a downloadable excel template.
+Although, this has been a guide to a Future Value formula.
+Here, we discuss its uses along with practical examples.
+We also provide a Future Value Calculator with a downloadable Excel template.
 You may also look at the following articles to learn more –